Lower back injuries do not need to be part of our futures!

 Side Plank – 1 minute each side

 Meet one of my BFF’s, Marcia, who will be my model today!
-Besides being an awesome friend, she is the chef and owner of the Los Angeles based company, Clean Food Delivered.
+Besides being an awesome friend, she is a Los Angeles based private chef.
 As you can see here, Marcia demonstrates an awesome side plank despite the fact that the sun is in her eyes!
 I should’ve given her my sunglasses…

 - Aim to do 3 sets of 20-second holds on each side.

 - If this is too difficult, start with 1 set of 20 seconds.